Dynamics and transport in the boundary-driven dissipative Klein-Gordon chain: Dynamical Regimes of the Discrete Klein-Gordon Chain

 Solving for normal modes $b_j = u_j e^{\lambda t}+ v_j^* e^{\lambda^*t}$ of this equation and Fourier transforming in space, we find that the exponents $\lambda(Q)$ at wavenumber $Q$ satisfy

-for $\omega_d>1$, implying that the dissipative breather crystal solution is stable to weak modulations.
+for $\omega_d>1$, implying that the resonant nonlinear wave solution is stable to weak modulations.
 The above analytical prediction of linear stability is consistent with the numerical observation of vanishing Lyapunov exponents in this regime (see Sec.~\ref{sec:lyapunov}).

-Despite its linear stability, we find numerically that, at fixed system size, the dissipative breather crystal undergoes a nonlinear instability as the driving force is increased past a certain threshold $F_{c2}$, as shown in Fig.~\ref{fig:JvsFmain}.
+Despite its linear stability, we find numerically that, at fixed system size, the resonant nonlinear wave undergoes a nonlinear instability as the driving force is increased past a certain threshold $F_{c2}$, as shown in Fig.~\ref{fig:JvsFmain}.
 Past this threshold (which depends on the drive frequency $\omega_d)$, the single-mode single-frequency approximation breaks down due to the broadening of the $k \approx 0$ peak and the system enters a chaotic regime, which we discuss in the following section.
-We also observe numerically that for fixed driving parameters, the dissipative breather crystal decays in real space in sufficiently long chains, at a wavelength $Q^{-1} \propto N$ (see Fig.~\ref{fig:Scaling2}).
+We also observe numerically that for fixed driving parameters, the resonant nonlinear wave decays in real space in sufficiently long chains, at a wavelength $Q^{-1} \propto N$ (see Fig.~\ref{fig:Scaling2}).
 We attribute this breakdown to a bulk nonlinear instability that is not captured by linear response.
-While our results indicate that the dissipative breather crystal will disappear in the thermodynamic limit, it should nevertheless appear as a distinct dynamical regime at system sizes accessible to current circuit QED experiments operating near the semiclassical limit.
+While our results indicate that the resonant nonlinear wave will disappear in the thermodynamic limit, it should nevertheless appear as a distinct dynamical regime at system sizes accessible to current circuit QED experiments operating near the semiclassical limit.